 e-misférica welcomes submissions of essays, artist presentations, and reviews.
-Please consult the guidelines below for more information.
+Please consult the guidelines in the right menu for more information.
 Submissions are understood to be original, unpublished, and should not be under consideration for publication elsewhere.

 The journal issues calls for papers two times per year (below) that outline themes and deadlines.

 Resist the impulse to translate, pronounce it first.
 Think consciously of the sound.
 Let the arch of the r roll over the ah that automatically depresses the tongue; allow the hiss in the s that will culminate at the front of the teeth to entice the jaw to drop for the an sound while un-smacking the lips will propel the bl surrounding the depressed ah again ending with j.
 Play with its contours.
 Know what this word feels like in your mouth.
 In Haitian Kreyòl.
 3 syllables.
 Ra-San-Blaj.

 Defined as assembly, compilation, enlisting, regrouping, (of ideas, things, people, spirits.
 For example, fè yon rasanblaj, do a gathering, a ceremony, a protest), rasanblaj’s very linguistic formation subverted and resisted colonial oppression (M.Condé). << Consider that Article 16 of the 1685 French Code Noir forbade slaves of different masters to gather at any time under any circumstances >>.
 Its etymology and significations index the histories through which it emerged.